Oracle9i introduces a family of new features to support more scalable and efficient

 associated with the ELSE clause.

-can refer to any table, view, or materialized view, including the target tables of
+The subquery can refer to any table, view, or materialized view, including the target

-the INSERT statement.
-If the subquery selects no rows, Oracle inserts no rows into
+tables of the INSERT statement.
+If the subquery selects no rows, Oracle inserts no rows

-You end up with one row for each person/month combination:
+REVENUE table.
+You end up with one row for each person/month

 PERSON